Flowey0622/CUMA-with-coded-modulation/README.md

 3. Open each folder to run the corresponding part
 4. The instructions for each part are detailed in the readme file within each folder
 5. Execute the provided scripts to generate data and compare BER performance
-6. Analyze the data: Review the generated data in the /data folder to compare the performance under different conditions
+6. Analyze the data: Review the generated data in the `data/` subfolder to compare the performance under different conditions